europeana/sitemap/docker/README.md

-#Using the Dockerized API development environment
+#Using the Dockerized sitemap development environment

-You can use docker to quickly setup an API development environment.
-The docker environment consists of 4 components:
+You can use docker to quickly setup a Sitemap development environment.
+The docker environment consists a Tomcat server
- - Tomcat server
- - Apache webserver
- - Neo4j database
- - Postgresql database

-The postgresql database is prefilled with an api key (api2demo/verysecret) and testuser (test@test.com/test)

 We assume you have Docker already installed on your computer.
 You need docker-compose version 1.8.0 or later to be able to run it ([installation instructions here](https://github.com/docker/compose/releases)).

-Configure the api2/api2-war/src/main/resources/europeana.properties (fill in the username/passwords of external services)
+Remember to configure the europeana-sitemap/src/main/resources/sitemap.properties (fill in the username/passwords of used external services)

 ##Starting docker
 - Go to the docker folder and execute the command: `docker-compose up`
+- After startup the Tomcat server is available at http://localhost:8081
+- To start a sitemap update run http://localhost:8081/sitemap/update

 ##Usage:
  - If you press <kbd>Ctrl</kbd>+<kbd>C</kbd> in the terminal then docker will stop, preserving your current containers.
 You can restart by executing docker-compose up again.
-If you want to do a clean start you can throw your old containers away first with this command: `docker rm docker_webserver_1 docker_appserver_1 docker_graph-database_1 docker_relational-database_1`
+If you want to do a clean start you can throw your old containers away first with this command: `docker rm docker_sitemapp-appserver_1`
  - For debugging use Java/Tomcat port = 8000

-##Using the decker docker server:
- export DOCKER_HOST=tcp://10.101.41.249:2375

- Pusing images to the docker registry server:
- Set your insecure registry host in the following configuration file:
- /etc/docker/daemon.json
-     { "insecure-registries":["10.101.41.249:5000"] }

 ##Favorite Docker commands: